 This is the Trove aspect of the card.
 After 4 turns, the Trove of Temptation essentially pays for itself through Treasure tokens.
 Not only is this a nice way to grind out Treasures to satisfy the alternate win condition of Revel in Riches, it also provides some mana fixing and additional resources at a fair investment.

-Trove of Temptation is a mere $0.20 or so, and it's hardly a target for speculation.
-But this is a nice little under-the-radar uncommon that you shouldn't be giving away for free.
+Trove of Temptation is a mere nickel or so, and it's hardly a target for speculation.
+Still, it's a nice little under-the-radar uncommon that you shouldn't be giving away for free.
 It might buylist for a nickel or so eventually.
 But more importantly, it's just another little nugget of value from Ixalan that deserves to not be overlooked.